sbhjt-gr/InferrLM/README.md

 ### Local Server
 - Built-in HTTP server that exposes REST APIs for accessing your models from any device on your WiFi network.
 - Server can be started from the Server tab with configuration options for network access and auto-start.
-- Share your Inferra chat interface with computers, tablets, or other devices through a simple URL or QR code.
+- Share your InferrLM chat interface with computers, tablets, or other devices through a simple URL or QR code.
 - Full API documentation is available [HERE](docs/REST_APIs.md) and at the server homepage when running.
 - A command-line interface tool is available at [github.com/sbhjt-gr/inferra-cli](https://github.com/sbhjt-gr/inferra-cli) that demonstrates how to build applications using these REST APIs.